Maritime Law Claims

 Jones Act Law: This only applies to employees who are considered seamen.
 Note that in order to be referenced as a seaman, your time working on a vessel in navigation needs to be 30% or more.

-FAQs about Maritime Injury and Jones Act Cases
+Maritime and Jones Act Cases FAQ

 These are some of the questions we hear the most from our clients.